marklogic/mlxprs/README.md

 ### Manual installation

+After cloning the project, the following steps should enable the extension.

-Copy or symlink the root of this project (the `mlxprs` folder) into your VSCode extensions folder:
+1. Copy or symlink the root of this project (the `mlxprs` folder) into your VSCode extensions folder:
     - at `$HOME/.vscode/extensions/` for *nix,
     - or `%USERPROFILE%\.vscode\extensions` for Windows.

-Then restart VSCode just to make sure.
+2. In the root of this project run: `npm install`
+3. Then run `node ./node_modules/vscode/bin/compile`
+4. Restart VSCode if it was running

 ### Connect and query